amanullah97/Titan/README.md

-**README.md - Titan Patient Management System (Python Django)**

-## Titan Patient Management System
+## Titan
 Titan is a powerful Patient Management System developed using the Django framework in Python.
 This system efficiently stores, manages, and analyzes patient data, providing a seamless user experience.
-It includes features for patient data storage, display, statistical analysis, Google Sync automation for data synchronization with Google Sheets, and a comprehensive activity log that tracks recent activities, including field edits.
+It includes features for patient data storage, display, statistical analysis, Google Sync automation for data synchronization with Google Sheets, a comprehensive activity log that tracks recent activities, including field edits, and migration support for database updates.

 ### Features: